 Figure 4 illustrates the deviation of the perfect fourth, perfect fifth and octave intervals.
-The intervals obtained from the maxima of the graphics shown in Figure 3 are compared with the theoretically predicted by the scale of just intonation [3].
+The intervals obtained from the maxima of the graphics shown in Figure 3 are compared with the theoretically predicted by the scale of just intonation.
+For the notes without odd harmonics it is not possible to describe the deviation of the perfect fourths and fifths [3].